jillthana-max/sora-rwt/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Mock Remove Watermark Flow

+- Visit [`/remove`](http://localhost:3000/remove) to try the Task05 mock UI.
+- Paste any video URL starting with `http://` or `https://` and click **Remove watermark**.
+- Watch the status panel step through idle, loading, success, or error (e.g., try submitting an invalid URL).
+- A mock download link appears on success, and you can reset the flow with **Start over**.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: